 Is your energy bill too high in the winter?
 Are you looking for ways to cut costs?
-There are a number of simple things you can do at home to save money.
-Some of them are bigger projects, but most are simple things you can do in your day-to-day life to help reduce your heat cost this winter.
+There are a number of simple things you can do at home to save money on your heating bill this winter.
+Some of them are bigger projects, but most are simple things you can do in your day-to-day life to help save you money on your heating bill this winter.
 At JMAC Plumbing & Air Conditioning, we want to help you achieve the highest comfort in your Las Vegas home at an affordable price.

 Air Seal Your Home

 Air leaks are where outside air enters your home or where the inside air can escape your home.
 Reducing this leakage is a very cost-effective way to save money on your home energy bill.
 Two simple-and-effective techniques are caulking and weatherstripping.
 If you are building new construction, talk to us about air sealing for your new home.

 Most of us keep our thermostats up a few degrees higher than we need during the colder months.
 Turn your thermostat as low as you can while still feeling comfortable.
 When you are not going to be home, turn it town another 10 degrees Fahrenheit.
 You can also invest in a programmable or smart thermostat to have more direct control over your home’s temperature at different times of the day.
 These thermostats can be a little more expensive up front, but often you will recoup the cost within the season from saved energy.

 We all know that heat rises, and it’s no secret that heat is lost through the roof of your Nevada home.
 Check the insulation levels in your attic.
 Be sure you have adequate depth and fill coverage of insulation.
 You can also have one of our professionals come out for a home-energy test and evaluate your insulation needs.

 You can get plastic window-covering kits at any hardware store.
 They are relatively inexpensive and will save you quite a bit of energy consumption while increasing your overall comfort level.
 This is a fairly cheap-and-easy way to save quite a bit of money on your bill.